sandyresearch/chipmunk/README.md

 Diffusion transformers (DiTs) are bottlenecked by attention and MLP layers.
 What if we could make those layers faster? **Chipmunk is a training-free method to accelerate diffusion transformers with hardware-aware, training-free dynamic sparsity**.
 Chipmunk caches attention weights and MLP activations from previous steps and dynamically computes a sparse “delta” against the cached weights.
 We make Chipmunk hardware-efficient through [128, 1] and [192, 1] column-sparsity patterns \+ a suite of optimized sparse attention and MLP CUDA kernels.

-*Developed in collaboration with Together AI, Sandy Research, and Hazy Research.*
+*Developed in collaboration between Together AI, Sandy Research, and Hazy Research.*

 ## ⚡️🎆 At a glance...